johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-12-26-docusaurus-image-cloudinary-rehype-plugin/index.md

   };
 }

-module.exports = imageCloudinaryRemarkPluginFactory;
+module.exports = imageCloudinaryRehypePluginFactory;
 ```

 This plugin is a factory function that takes two parameters: the name of your Cloudinary account and the base URL of your website.
-It returns a remark plugin that will transform the markdown image syntax into a Cloudinary URL.
+It returns a rehype plugin that will transform the HTML image syntax into a Cloudinary URL.

 If you look at the code, you'll see that it handles two different types of image syntax; an `img` tag and a JSX image tag.
 The `img` tag is a very simple transform; it just prefixes the `src` attribute with `https://res.cloudinary.com/${cloudName}/image/fetch/` where `${cloudName}` is the name of your Cloudinary account; eg `demo`.